teacherzhu/jupyter_gui/README.md

     "tasks":  # Required
         [
             {
+                "function_path": "library.path.to.file.function",  # Required

-                "label": "Name of this Task (unique ID)",  # Optional (will be created based on function name if not specified)
+                "label": "Name of this Task (unique ID)",  # Optional (will be created based on function_path if not specified)

                 "description": "This Task performs ...",  # Optional

-                "function_path": "library.path.to.file.function",  # Optional (function is assumed to be in the __main__ if not specified)

                 "required_args":  # Optional
                     [